 Are you looking for a career as an Apache Nifi developer?
 Apache Nifi is a powerful and scalable data routing, transformation, and mediation software.
 Many organisations are looking for Apache Nifi candidates in a variety of roles in order to manage massive volumes of data.
 Check out the blog to get prepared for the Apache Nifi interview.

-Apache NiFi is a robust, easy-to-use, and dependable solution for data processing and distribution across heterogeneous platforms.
-Simply put, NiFi was created to automate the exchange of data across systems.
+Apache NiFi is a robust, easy-to-use, dependable solution for data processing and distribution across heterogeneous platforms.
+Simply put, NiFi was created to automate data exchange across systems.
 It is based on the NSA-developed Niagara Files (NiFi) technologies, which were handed to the Apache Software Foundation after eight years.

 As a result, we've compiled a list of the top 30 Apache NiFi Interview Questions, which might assist you in acing the interview.

 Apache NiFi is a free and open-source application that automates and manages data flow across systems.
 It is a secure and dependable data processing and distribution system that incorporates a web-based user interface for the purpose of creating, monitoring, and controlling data flows.
 It features a highly customizable and changeable data flow method that allows for real-time data modification.

 The Processor is a critical component of the NiFi since it is responsible for actually executing the FlowFile data and assists in producing, transmitting, receiving, converting, routing, dividing, integrating, and analyzing FlowFile.

 A FlowFile is a file that contains signal, event, or user data that is pushed or generated in the NiFi.
 A FlowFile is mostly composed of two components.
 Its data and attributes.
 Attributes are key-value pairs that are associated with a piece of content or data.